All Glossaries Index

 Malachite

-- is a variegated green mineral carbonate of copper.
+is a variegated green mineral carbonate of copper.

-Maniere Noir Lihography
+Maniere Noir Lithography

-- is a lithographic technique for stone.
+is a lithographic technique for stone.
 The surface is covered with a solid layer of tusche and the image is produced by scraping parts of the tusche layer away.

 Marble